 Zabby & Elf’s Stone Soup: This casual little cafeteria-style restaurant at 211 College Street is very popular with the locals.
 It has a menu that changes daily.
 They bake all their own bread and pastries, and include vegetarian, vegan and gluten-free offerings.
 The staff is very friendly, and it’s just a great example of what Burlington is all about.

 City Market: 82 South Winooski Ave.
 This grocery store/health food store is run by the Onion River Co-op.
 It has a deli and buffet with great salads and hot foods for takeout or to eat on site.
 Table seating is somewhat limited.
 But the food is very healthy, inexpensive, and very, very good.
 It’s one of my favorite lunch spots.
 As is…..

-Healthy Living: 222 Dorset Street.
-This is another health food store, bigger and better than ever in its new Dorset Street location (site of a former car dealership).
+Healthy Living: This is another health food store, located at 222 Dorset Street next to Trader Joe’s and across the street from the University Mall.
 They have a fantastic deli/buffet, with lots of onsite table seating.
 Great food at reasonable prices.